9th Regiment Infantry

 of May after several weeks of drill, bound for Camp George H. Thomas at Chickamauga

-Park in Tennessee.
+Park in Georgia.
 The regiment arrived on the 26th of May and by the 29th was

 officially attached to the First Brigade, of the Second Division, of the Third